I14Y-ch/handbook/content/de/2_Teil/1_kapitel.md

 {{% /blocks/feature %}}

 {{% blocks/lead color="dark" %}}
 TechOS is the OS of the future.
+Sometimes.

 Runs on **bare metal** in the **cloud**!
 {{% /blocks/lead %}}